TomLiDev/Oda-Nobunagav1/README.md

 ### Accessibility

-This site will be built to be as accessible as possible, specifically:
+This site has been built to be as accessible as possible, specifically:

 - All images have alt text attributes and all anchors have aria labels for use by screen readers.
 - The colour scheme has been chosen to ensure a good level of contrast is maintained for text across the site.